DeeVine/kaiser-scraper/README.md

 <li>Clicks 'Next' in navigation to populate next 20 records and pushes to array, repeats twice for a total of 60 records
 <li>Lastly Express route sends array of json data
 </ul>

+To run program locally, pull the branch, then run npm install to get dependencies.
+In terminal once in program directory, run node scrape.js.
+Go to browser http://localhost:3000/kaiser.
+The scrape may take about 10-15 seconds as the kaiser pages take some time to load.